The War On Fats

 Introduction To Fats

-Given the many crucial roles fats play, understanding and incorporating them into our diets is essential for optimal health and vitality.
+With fat playing such a crucial role in the body, understanding how to incorporate it into your diet is key to maintaining optimal health and vitality.
 However, just like carbs (which you can read about more in depth here), not all fats are created equal.

 Below, we’ll dive into the different types of fats and the roles they play in our bodies.